Basalt Columns of Iceland—Hexagonal Rocks of Wonder

 The shape of basalt columns is caused by nature seeking the path of least resistance.

-While the rigid shape of basalt columns might seem man-made, they are actually natural rock formations created by the cooling and solidification of basalt lava, the molten rock expelled by a volcano during an eruption that is specifically composed of basalt rock.
-Basalt is a common type of volcanic rock that is rich in iron and magnesium and low in silica content.
-It's characterized by its dark color, typically grey to black, and fine-grained texture.
+Basalt columns are created by the cooling and solidification of basalt lava, the molten rock expelled by volcanoes when they erupt.
+Basalt is a common type of volcanic rock rich in iron and magnesium and low in silica.
+It's characterized by a dark color, typically gray to black, and a fine-grained texture.

-Iceland's geological activity is primarily characterized by basaltic eruptions.
-The country sits atop the Mid-Atlantic Ridge, where the Eurasian and North American tectonic plates are diverging.
+Basaltic eruptions make up most of Iceland's geological activity because the country sits atop the Mid-Atlantic Ridge, where the Eurasian and North American tectonic plates diverge.
 This setting provides a constant source of magma from the Earth's mantle, much of which is basaltic in composition.

 View of Studlagil canyon from the top looking down at the blue water in Iceland